TPOOUNLP/GTasksDispatcher/README.md

 	credential:= credentials at: 'username'.
 	^ UserCredential key: (credential at: 'key') secret: (credential at: 'secret') redirectUrl: (credential at: 'redirectUrl')

-To execute the project, you must run in a Playground:
+To run the project, write the following in a Playground:
 	Updater new